Four more Australians test positive for coronavirus on Diamond Princess

 Japanese authorities have been trying to isolate the more than 3700 passengers on board the Diamond Princess to halt the virus’ spread.

-The number of people with positive test results has now jumped to 136 and it’s expected anyone who has had close contact with those people will need to stay in quarantine for longer than the two weeks mandated for other passengers.
+The number of people with positive test results has now jumped to 136 and it’s expected anyone who has had close contact with those people will need to stay in quarantine for longer than the fortnight mandated for other passengers.

 Melbourne passengers Karen and Jason Honey said they were shaken by the news that more people had become infected.